datasciencecampus/proper/README.md

 ### Using RStudio

-The [README](https://github.com/datasciencecampus/propeR/blob/develop/README.md) will provide a guide on how to install propeR.
 As with any R package, it can be loaded in an R session using:

 ```
 #R